Resident, Massachusetts General Hospital

 Following graduation, Azucena worked as a research assistant at the Harvard Stem Cell Institute, where her work created new possibilities for understanding physiological blood formation, cancer, and cancer stem cells.

-Azucena is presently enrolled at Harvard Medical School pursuing an MD and PhD in cancer and stem cell biology.
+Azucena graduted from Harvard Medical School where she was pursuing an MD and PhD in cancer and stem cell biology.
 She plans to continue serving and empowering underprivileged communities through her volunteer work teaching sexual education in Boston Public Schools and at Harvard's student-run clinic serving immigrant populations.